 Azul Brazilian Airlines Logo

-The Azul Brazilian Airlines logo includes only the first word of the brand name, written in large blue letters.
-In particular, the letters “A,” “Z,” and “L” are in a darker shade, while the letter “U” is in a lighter shade.
-Next to them are many brightly colored polygons.
-The graphics are done in a patchwork style, consisting of many small multicolored geometric shapes superimposed on each other.
-Although the design appears chaotic at first glance, it actually follows the shape of Brazil, the airline’s country of origin.
+The Azul Brazilian Airlines logo features only the first word of the brand name, “Azul,” written in large blue letters.
+Specifically, the letters “A,” “Z,” and “L” are in a darker shade of blue, while the letter “U” is in a lighter shade.
+Next to the text are numerous brightly colored polygons.
+These graphics are arranged in a patchwork style, consisting of many small, multicolored geometric shapes superimposed on each other.
+While the design may seem chaotic at first glance, it forms the shape of Brazil, the airline’s country of origin.

-The choice of patchwork design emphasizes the diversity and vibrancy of Brazilian culture.
-The use of different shades for the letters in the brand name adds visual interest and symbolizes the versatility and breadth of the airline’s services.
-The juxtaposition of multi-colored geometric shapes serves as a metaphor for the different destinations served by the airline, each of which is unique but together form a picture of Brazil.
+The patchwork design highlights the diversity and vibrancy of Brazilian culture.
+Using different shades of blue for the letters in the brand name adds visual interest and symbolizes the versatility and breadth of the airline’s services.
+The juxtaposition of multicolored geometric shapes represents the various destinations served by the airline, each unique but collectively forming a cohesive image of Brazil.